abiessener/api-challenge/README.md

 Response 200: OK (product found, database updated) Response 404: Product id not found in external API.

+### scrape.sh
+`bash scrape.sh {startingId} {endingId}`
+Scrapes info about productIds from the external API into the local database, in sequential order from startingId to endingId.
+Uses POST route.

 ## Copyright
 All code (c) Adam Biessener